TimProzz/TimKnobben/README.md

 Here you can find the source code for my website https://www.timknobben.nl/.

 A few notes for somebody importing the website:
 * This site has a database which can be found in the DATABASE folder.
-Just import the .sql file and you're ready with that!
+Just import the .sql file and you're done with that!

 * The database connection has been set for localhost.
 If you're planning on renaming the database or changing the login details, here are the original details:
   DB servername = "localhost"